The Archaeology of Greece Tour

 Day 1Depart for Crete, Driving Tour

-This morning we depart Athens on a flight to Heraklion, Crete’s largest city.
+This morning, we depart Athens on a flight to Heraklion, Crete’s largest city.
 Throughout the ages, this city has been under the control of the Romans, Arabs, Venetians, and Turks, and each has left behind spectacular cultural remains.

 On our driving tour, we will see the Venetian Arsenal, found at the end of the colorful old port, along with the 16th-century fortress still bearing the Lion of St. Mark and the city walls, which are three miles long.
 Reinforced by seven large bastions, these bulwarks were designed by the same man who built the fortifications of Padua and Verona.